moustachio-belvedere/SICP-Solutions-and-Notes/readme.md

 The language used is the SICP flavour of Racket.

+Note `sicp` language pragma in files.
+Also, SICP repl can be used:

+`racket -l sicp --repl`

 Non-racket files are generally either LaTeX, PDF or HTML files.

 Questions not done or partially done are noted in `revisit.txt`.